Netpav/parserReverb/README.md

 Processing 50 000 documents would take 50 000 * 9 = 450 000 seconds = 125 hours = 5.2 days

-Well, that's quite impractical.

-### Problem of mode 2
-God knows if it works properly, but it seems so :).
-I have no moral to write tests for this stuff.